catplotlib/CVNotes/themes/hugo-theme-stack/exampleSite/content/post/math-typesetting/index.md

 - Create a partial under `/layouts/partials/math.html`
 - Within this partial reference the [Auto-render Extension](https://katex.org/docs/autorender.html) or host these scripts locally.
-- Include the partial in your templates like so:
+- Include the partial in our templates like so:

 ```bash
 {{ if or .Params.math .Site.Params.math }}